Xtendera/LossDL/README.md

 - A relatively modern 64-bit CPU
 - A stable and fast internet connection
-- At least 8 GB RAM
+- At least 6 GB RAM
 - 500MB+ of storage (depending on the length of the songs list)
-- Any distro of Linux or MacOS
+- Any distro of Linux or MacOS (Windows will be supported as soon as BunJS provides binaries for the platform)

 # Installation